21dao/21dao-react/README.md

-# 21dao
+# 21 dao

-This is the frontend for the 21dao website.
-The 21dao is a not for profit dao that supports artists and art on the Solana blockchain.
+This is the frontend for the 21 dao website.
+The 21 dao is a not for profit dao that supports artists and art on the Solana blockchain.
 Decisions are made by voting/council members of the dao.

 ## Updating Artists